 *The Case For Creativity, James Hurman

 - Campaign minimum of 3 ads

-- Or purchase of bi-weekly posts with a 3-month minimum
+- Or purchase an ongoing package of bi-weekly posts with a 3-month minimum

 Offline (traditional) advertising is best at generating demand.
 Online is best at fulfilling demand.
 According to the Advertising Research Foundation, the optimal media mix for maximizing advertising effectiveness for most businesses is 78% traditional and 22% online.
 For targeting Millennials the ratio is only slightly different with 71% traditional and 29% online.
 The average business places 72% of its advertising on online media – almost the direct opposite of what they should be doing to maximize growth.
 For companies that do not sell directly to customers/consumers through an e-commerce site, the above ratios should logically be even more skewed towards offline media like TV, radio, in-store POS, print, etc. This is because offline channels are more efficient and effective at generating awareness and demand while online channels are better at converting those who are aware of and are ready to purchase a particular brand/product.
 A $1 million dollar study by Ebiquity confirms research by the ARF and Bass-Ehrenberg Institute that TV - believe it or not - is the most efficient channel delivering "almost twice the sales uplift relative to media spend than Search and Radio, and five times more sales uplift relative to media spend than Out-of-Home, Online Video and Online Display Media."
 (This, of course, will change over time as online channels are willing to prove their reach and effectiveness compared to offline channels – right now, they’re not willing to be audited by an impartial party to allow a fair comparison can be made.)